 - Anxiety Disorders are sometimes overlooked as an adjunct disability.

 - Anxiety spectrum of impact is widely variable over time.

 - WCAG 2.0 and UDL as methods to lessen anxiety and its impact on learning.

-Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Uncategorized
+Accessible Course Design, Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized

 Valorie Sundby graduated from the University of Arizona with a Bachelor of Science in Business Administration with a major in Management Information Systems.
 She has specialized in Web Accessibility Compliance since 2009.
 In addition to performing Web Accessibility evaluation, she also worked as a Disability Services assisting students with Assistive Technology and producing course content in alternate format.
 Valorie’s certifications include PCWA from the University of South Australia and her CPACC from the International Association of Accessibility Professionals (IAAP).
 Valorie is an active member of IAAP and serves on the Certification Committee.

 Accessibility for Anxiety updated slide deck